-A Caterpillar 1000 kW generator set enclosed in a canopy is chosen for installation.
-The plans allow for a 600 gallon backup fuel tank to be installed for extended use situations.
+A Caterpillar 1500 kW generator set enclosed in a canopy is chosen for installation.
+The generator is equipped with a 1000 gallon double walled fuel tank

 This generator set requires a crane to move.
 To reduce the possibility of personal injury, always use the lifting equipment that has proper capacity.
 Be sure to have assistance when needed to align generator set.

 It’s a common practice to unload and set the generator in the same day to save on crane costs.
 When setting the generator set the following factors should be considered: